Cwoodyard/CountdownTimer/README.md

 OBS dockable

-watches Streamlabs for Tips, Donations, or Channel Point registration
+watches Streamlabs or StreamElements for Tips, Donations, or Channel Point registration - Started.
+Is still needing to be locked to listeners

 Ability to specify ammount spent and its correlating time addition